marvinsxtr/ml-project-template/README.md

 ### Example Project

-The folder `src/example` contains an example project which can serve as a starting point for ML experimentation.
+The folder `example` contains an example project which can serve as a starting point for ML experimentation.
 Configuring a function
 ```python
 from ml_project_template.utils import logger